memoization/Oculus-Home-Remitted/README.md

 # About
 Oculus Home Remitted is a project to revive Oculus Home (or known as Rift Core 2.0) experiences for full use offline.
 This aims to work with modern *Meta Link* software for newer headsets which eliminates the need of tethering to an old version of the Oculus client.

 Meta shutdown access to Oculus Home years ago evicting many users of their digital spaces which often many consist of custom UGC assets.
 The base app is heavily dependent on a remote backend to start and to perform vital functions.
-The tool mimics vital parts of the backend allowing game functionality fully local and offline.
+The tool mimics those vital parts of the backend allowing game functionality fully local and offline.

 ### Notable features:
 - Set a custom profile name and icon.
 Both can appear in VR.